ahmetkotan/tokenauth/tokenauth/README.rst

 =====================================================================
  Tokenauth
 =====================================================================
 Tokenauth developed for django rest token authentication.
-It enables you to define expiration time and token prefix.
+It enables you to define expiration time, token prefix and token refresh.
 Tokens generate with random data and it use SHA-256 algorithm.

 Installation
 ============